mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ```
 ## Developing Search Applications
 ### Highlight the search terms in the response of a query
-In the New Hampshire parks, highlight the Name starting the highlight with "#aaa# and ending it with #bbb#
+In the New Hampshire parks, highlight the Name starting the highlight with "#aaa# and ending it with #bbb# <br>
-Other options include highlighting 100% coverage state parks,
+Other options include highlighting 100% coverage state parks, parks with more than a specific amount of time in totality, state parks in a specific zipcode, or state parks in a specific city.
 ```json
 GET totality-raw/_search
 {